FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 Although individual breeds have recognized (and recommended) height and weight guidelines in their individual breed standards, the term 'small dog' is more subjective.

-There's no formal size restrictions for the different types of small dogs, but a rough guide would be a dog that matures to be under 25 lbs and no more than 16" tall.
+There are no formal size restrictions for the different types of small dogs, but a 'small dog' could be one that matures to be under 25 lbs and no more than 16" tall.

 Depending on exactly where you put the cut-off weight/height restrictions there are estimated to be anywhere between 90 and 100 types of small dog breeds.